himotoyoshi/carray/guides/users/05_masks.md

-In practice this rarely comes up, because working with whole arrays keeps you on the array's side of the line. `UNDEF` appears when you read a single cell, when you mark one, and when a reduction has nothing to answer with.
+In practice this rarely comes up, because working with whole arrays keeps you on the array's side of the line. `UNDEF` appears when you read a single cell, when you mask one, and when a reduction has nothing to answer with.

-## Marking elements as missing
+## Masking elements

-Assign the special constant `UNDEF` to mark an element as missing.
+Assign the special constant `UNDEF` to mask an element.
 Masked elements display as `_`.

 ```ruby
 a = CArray.float64(2, 3).seq!